 Some day centres offer training or work projects for people with disabilities.
 Others help those recovering from illness, such as a stroke.
 They usually provide light refreshments such as tea, coffee, cakes and biscuits.
 Some may offer a cooked lunch.

 If your care needs have changed but you don’t want to go into a care home, home care is probably a good option for you.

 With home care, you’ll be assigned a carer or care team who visits your home on a regular basis to help you out with tasks you find difficult.
 The duration of these visits will depend on your individual care needs and can range from just half an hour to several hours a day.

 Examples of these tasks include:

 Having home care means that care seekers can stay in their own home, close to their friends and family.
-Home carers also provide companionship for those who feel lonely or don’t see their family often.
+Home carers also provide companionship care for those who experience feelings of isolation or don’t see their family often.

 If your loved one looks after you, did you know that they might qualify as a carer?
 If they do, they may be eligible for a carer’s allowance.
 If this is the case with you, you should get your carer to do a carer’s assessment.

 If you are going to receive home care, you may be required to make special adaptations to your home, such as installing handrails, a walk-in shower or an alarm system that detects a fall or an emergency and contacts someone for help.

 For those who need round-the-clock care, live in care can be arranged.